UBCO-COSC-360-Winter-2021-Term-1/the-project-git-gurus/Project Goals.md

 # Deliverables:
 This project should demonstrate your knowledge in full stack web design and programming.
 Your final submission will be submitted both electronically in the provided repository in addition to the site being available on cosc360.ok.ubc.ca.
 All your code and related files will be stored into the class project repository.

 **II.
 Sunday, November 14th, 2021**
+A first goal is to create the layout for the site.
+The layout is to be a 2 or 3-column layout with navigation links along the top.  **No styling frameworks are permitted other than Bootstrap as you are to develop the styling for the page using CSS (you can use flexgrid as this is a component of CSS)**.
+The page requires a masthead as well as a footer.
+The navigation links need to be available regardless of the where a user is viewing the page.

 2. Client Side Experience/Report (25%) - This is the frontend layout of your site
  * Layout document (Planned layout of your page in hardcopy/electronic copy showing elements, sizes, placement – this is the plan for what your site will look like and would recommend doing this BEFORE you actually build your site)
  * Organization of pages (How are pages linked? – site map)